OpenChannelSSD/liblightnvm/doc/src/tutorial/tutorial-s20/nvm_cmd_vio.rst

    :language: bash

 What these two commands actually do will be described in the following section on virtual blocks.
-For now all we need to know is that the block is now fully written / closed and we can start reading from it.
+For now all we need to know is that the chunk is now fully written / closed and we can start reading from it without concern about ``mw_cunits``.

 ..
 NOTE :: C API for performing write using vectorized IO with addressing at sector-level is done using ``nvm_cmd_read``, the received payload must be